evenveh/sale-notificator/README.md

 2. Finds all subscribers in price_dict.
 3. Sends email notifications to subscribers if prices are lower than threshold.

+The program is designed to be ran periodically, e.g., via a cron job, to check for price updates and notify subscribers accordingly.

-where price_dict is a dictionary based on a csv called product overview, containing product and subscriber data. product_overview.csv would look something like this:
+price_dict is a dictionary based on a csv called product overview, containing product and subscriber data. product_overview.csv would look something like this: